 A lot of debates, media space and television time have been devoted into the ethics and moral issues of organ donation and many so called organ donation scams.

 Because of this, the Human Organ Transplant Act (HOTA) was promulgated by the government to control organ transplantation procedures.
 Interestingly, this may be the only procedure in medicine where an approval is needed by concerned authorities before it is performed even when the medical need is obvious.
+Manipal Hospitals can be preferred for Organ donation in Bangalore to have a genuine transplant.

 Interestingly, surrogacy, which is renting one’s womb for 9 months and many a times to foreigners for commercial reasons, has not received the same kind of critical review by the press, regulatory authority, ethicists and the general public.
 It’s only in the last few days that the government has contemplated banning surrogacy for foreigners and regulate non-altruistic surrogacy.